Double The Magic: The Benefits of Having Two Photographers at Your Wedding in Edinburgh

 For eloping in Scotland or for micro weddings, one photographer is usually adequate for the couple.

-The two photographers’ comprehensive coverage, enhanced creativity, and personal attention ensure that every magical moment is documented beautifully.
+The two photographers’ comprehensive coverage, creativity, and personal attention ensure that every magical moment is beautifully documented.

 Whether it’s the rich diversity of viewpoints, the sure stand-in for backup, or the richer experience for visitors, two photographers offer significant benefits that make your wedding memories even more precious.

-If financially possible, consider adding extra sparkle to your wedding by hiring the services of two photographers.
+If financially possible, consider adding extra sparkle to your wedding by hiring two photographers.

-This option can change your experience, providing you with a compelling, diverse, and unforgettable set of photos that you will cherish forever.
+This option can transform your experience, delivering a compelling, diverse, and unforgettable set of photos you will cherish forever.

 Our strength is working together, which has allowed us to coordinate at hundreds of weddings.
 As our couples have observed, we work seamlessly behind the scenes.

-Being married helps us work together at your wedding, and years of photographer experience means no stress and no faffing about on your big day!
+Being married helps us work together at your wedding, and years of photographer experience mean no stress and no faffing about on your big day!

 Make sure you confirm who will be working on your booking.
-It is common for one photographer to hire a second shooter on an emergency basis, since it can be very hard to find a reliable and skilled assistant who is happy to book well ahead.
+It is common for a photographer to hire a second shooter on an emergency basis, since it can be very hard to find a reliable, skilled assistant who is willing to book well in advance.

 Look at it this way: If you’re a good photographer, good enough to shoot weddings on your own, why on earth would you accept making only a few hundred pounds at most for a full day’s work as a second shooter?

-You could be working on your own projects and making much more money working for yourself.
-Not all photographers have the best ability to take pictures alone, so it is important to know with whom you are dealing!
+You could be working on your own projects and making much more money than you do working for someone else.
+Not all photographers have the best ability to take pictures on their own, so it is important to know who you are dealing with!

 By selecting us to work for you, you will have two photographers at your wedding in Edinburgh, and our absolute promise to be there for you on your wedding day!